Skoda 14 cm/56 naval gun

 The Skoda 14 cm/56 naval gun was built by the Škoda Works for export during the 1930s.
 The few guns built were sold to Yugoslavia to equip their large destroyers.
 A class of three flotilla leaders was intended to be built but only Dubrovnik was completed.
-After the conquest of Yugoslavia in April 1941, the ships were taken over by the Royal Italian Navy (Regia Marina) and the Kriegsmarine in turn.
+After the conquest of Yugoslavia in April 1941, the ship was taken over by the Royal Italian Navy (Regia Marina) where it was renamed Premuda.
+After the Italian surrender the Premuda was classified as a Torpedoboot Ausland and given the designation TA32 by the Kriegsmarine.